a327ex/www/content/posts/snkrx_log.md

 {{< figure src="https://i.imgur.com/lo7uyXO.png" >}}

 These are thoughts shared by many people when they look at what happened here and they try to understand it.
-Obviously NL playing your game is something that doesn't happen often, and so obviously when a game is made popular by him like this it was mostly down to luck, right?
+NL playing your game is something that doesn't happen often, and so when a game is made popular by him like this it was mostly down to luck, right?

 The problem with this kind of thinking is that it's one of those thoughts that doesn't lead anywhere.
 It's a thought-terminating thought.